Azure/osdu-data-load-tno/README.md

 - **[Configuration Guide](docs/CONFIGURATION.md)** - Advanced configuration options and environment variables
 - **[Python Comparison](docs/PYTHON_COMPARISON.md)** - How this C# version matches the original Python implementation

-## 🤝 Contributing

-This solution follows Clean Architecture and CQRS principles.
-See our [Technical Architecture](docs/TECHNICAL_ARCHITECTURE.md) guide for detailed information on:

-- Adding new features
-- Code standards and patterns
-- Testing guidelines
-- Project structure

 ---

 ## 🛠️ Common Issues and Solutions